deeplang-org/deepvm/doc/deepvm_builtin_api.md

 Generally, builtin API is a function with the body is built  in language VM and user can call function through reading builtin API SPEC or language demos.

-Deeplang builtin APIs  are  designed for system io, IoT hardware interface, ffi and so on.
+Deeplang builtin APIs  are  designed for system io, IoT hardware interface, **ffi** and so on.

-IO api:
+deeplang builtin functions:

 ```
 fun puts(str: String);